ampproject/amp.dev/content/docs/getting-started.md

 ### Next Steps

-For a more detailed learning experience, visit the [Create your first AMP page](/docs/tutorials/create.html) tutorial.
+To dive further into the basics of an AMP page, visit the [Create your first AMP page](/docs/tutorials/create.html) tutorial.

 Here are other resources to help your experience: